cwensel/cwensel.github.io/index.md

 For versions 4.x and later, remain here (https://github.com/cwensel/cascading).

-Cascading was created by and is still supported and maintained by [https://chris.wensel.net](Chris K Wensel).
+Cascading was created by and is still supported and maintained by [Chris K Wensel](https://chris.wensel.net).

 [Support this project](https://github.com/cwensel).